 When you’ve set up your wallet, you’ll want to make your way to an online exchange.
 There are plenty of places to find EOS, but it’s worth shopping around so that you choose the best platform for you.
 Here are two of the top ones:

 Changelly: No matter which cryptocurrency you’re looking for, Changelly is one of the first places to hit up.
 Changelly’s easy to navigate interface allows you to fill your wallet with ease and it usually offers great prices and relatively fast transaction times.

 Binance: Widely considered to be the best, most dependable place to buy crypto, Binance is the world’s biggest crypto exchange.
 It offers a huge crypto marketplace and fees that compare favourably with other cryptocurrency exchanges.

 Step 3.
 Withdraw your EOS

-It’s much safer to keep your funds in a wallet instead of leaving them on the exchange, so make sure you withdraw your assets as soon as you buy EOS coins.
+It’s safer to keep your funds in a wallet instead of leaving them on the exchange, so it’s a good idea to move your coins into a wallet as quickly as possible.